SantiVillaRam7/connect4MiniMax/README.md

 You should select the game mode you want to play first in the left part of the screen.

-If you have finished the game or want to start a new game, click the "Restart Game" button and make sure the game mode is the one you wannt in the left of the screen.
+If you have finished the game or want to start a new game, click the "Reset Game" button and make sure the game mode is the one you wannt in the left of the screen.

 ## Game Rules